omnistreams/omnistreams-spec/README.md

 1. Language-agnostic interfaces and semantics for barebones readable (producer) and writable (consumer) streams.
-2. Dead-simple wire protocol for multiplexing.
+2. Dead-simple wire protocol with multiplexing.
 This is for sending streams between networked machines, processes, threads, coroutines, etc. The only requirement is an underlying reliable, in-order, message passing system (ie WebSockets, WebRTC, ZeroMQ, reliable UDP, Go channels, etc)